nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming of an existing tag

+**MSS**

+1. User requests to rename an existing tag
+2. AddressBook prompts the confirmation of request
+3. User confirms the request
+4. AddressBook renames the existing tag <br>
+Use case ends.

+**Extensions**

+1a.
+The list is empty

+> Use case ends

+1b.
+No such tag

+> 1b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 1

+3a.
+User says no

+> Use case ends

 ## Appendix C : Non Functional Requirements